spcbfr/Obsidian-VimTutor/README.md

 you can turn it on by going to:
 `Settings > Editor > Vim Key Bindings`

-vimtutor helped get started with vim in just one week.
+vimtutor helped me get started with vim in just one week.
 If it wasn't for vimtutor I would have given up on vim straight away.
 Vim now allows me not only to format text extremely fast, but it has quickly become a new way to think about shortcuts.

 The main reason why I decided to give Obsidian was because it supported vim-mode.